 You can complain in person at any of our offices, by phone, in writing, by email or online:

 Our complaints procedure has two stages:

-Complaints about a school issue follow the same two-stage process.
-A supplementary leaflet entitled 'Making a Complaint - A Guide for Parents and Guardians' provides further information.
+Complaints about school issues follow the same 2 stage process.
+A supplementary leaflet entitled Making a Complaint - A Guide for Parents and Carers provides further information.

 If you are still unhappy after receiving our final response, you can ask the Scottish Public Services Ombudsman to look at your complaint.